 Juvenile riders (13 to 14) & Youth riders (15 to 16) should enter category 3 for females & 4 for males only.
 This is due to safeguarding where it is deemed that they should not race over longer times than 1 hour.

 Race day is in two halves.
 If you want to race for free, simply marshal the half you are not racing in and we will organise a free entry for you.
 Alternatively, you can pressgang someone else to marshal for you and we will still issue a free entry.
 One per session (morning or afternoon).
 Email G at firstname.lastname@example.org if you are interested.

 DO YOU HAVE ANY TIPS FOR A FIRST TIME RACER?

-Get to the start line 15 minutes before the scheduled start of your race and follow the commissaires instructions.
+Get to the gridding area 15 minutes before the scheduled start of your race and follow the instructions given.

-CAN I BE ON COURSE AT ANY OTHER TIME THAN PRACTICE AND MY RACE?
+CAN I BE ON THE COURSE AT ANYTOTHER TIME THAN PRACTICE AND MY RACE?